ZenophTechnologies/php-sms-api-ghana/README.md

 $zs->sendMessage();
 ```

 ## Conclusion
 As the ultimate bulk SMS provider in Ghana, <a alt='Cheap bulk SMS provider in Ghana' href='http://smsonlinegh.com/'>SMSONLINEGH</a> releases a simple PHP SMS API that can be used to send bulk SMS to mobile destinations in Ghana.
 The API can be used to send both personalised and non-personalised messages as well as schedule messages.

 Developers need not worry about sending bulk SMS to Ghana from their PHP applications anymore.
-Use our PHP SMS API for Ghana by importing the library in you PHP application.
-Set you message, add destinations, and then send.
+Use our PHP SMS API for Ghana by importing the library in your PHP applications.
+Set your message, add destinations, and then send.

+To get started, download the API and extract it.
+You will find the API library as well as documentation to get you easily going.

 ## Other SMS APIs and Tools
 - <a alt='Java SMS API for Ghana Destinations' target='_blank' href='http://smsonlinegh.com/resources.php?page=java-api'>Java SMS API for Ghana Destinations</a>